Eulithis populata: Biology

-Eulithis populata is an univoltine species.
+Eulithis populata is a univoltine species.
 The species overwinters in the egg stage.
 The flight period is June to September, in the mountains also until October.

 These moths are mostly twilight and nocturnal moths, but occasionally they can also be found during the day.
 In their typical resting position of the adults, the end of the abdomen is bent slightly upwards.